JeanMarcMbouma/urguide/README.md

 - [ ]  A user can leave a positive/negative feedback about the tour via **5 Stars rating** and user comments

-- [ ] A user could either agree to pay the tour guide via the platform or at an agreed location/time

 - [ ]  A user could join a tour

-- [ ]  A bid is as per participants

 ## NICE TO HAVE

+- [ ] A user could either agree to pay the tour guide via the platform or at an agreed location/time

 - [ ]  A user can request a refund after an agreed period (see policy)